larrydodson/MechaCar_Statistical_Analysis/README.md

 >   | x5, AWD | m5 | -3.41 | Yes, is non-random; however p-value of 0.1852 is less<br> than 0.05, and impact may be low |
 >
 > Overall, with a p-value of 5.35e-11, much less than the significance level 0.05, we can reject the H0, where mgp is not determined by random chance and error.
-> With the y-intercept b = -104, it is likely there are other independent variables that also have a non-random impact on mpg, and further study would be recommended to find other variables.
+> With the y-intercept b = -104, indicates that it is likely there are other independent variables that also have a non-random impact on mpg, and further study would be recommended to seek and use other suitable variables.

  2. *Is the slope of the linear model considered to be zero?
 Why or why not?*